j-b-ferguson/relational-database-design-and-test/README.md

 * Each customer of The Happy Phone Company is identified by a customer ID and has a name.

-* Suppliers to The Happy Phone Company have a unique name and phone number.
+* Suppliers to The Happy Phone Company have a unique name and contact phone number.

 * Phones stocked by The Happy Phone Company are described by a product number, retail price and stock quantity.